Home purchase limits for private equity corporations proposed under new bill

 What we know:

-A total of eight lawmakers currently back HF 2687, which if approved by both the Minnesota House and Senate, would create a ban on private equity corporations from owning more than 50 single-family residential homes in Minnesota.
+A total of eight lawmakers currently back HF 2687, which if approved by both the Minnesota House and Senate, would create a ban on private equity corporations from owning a single-family home in Minnesota.

-The mostly DFL-backed bill also received the support of Rep. Elliott Engen (R-Lino Lakes) as a bipartisan sponsor.
+The mostly DFL-backed bill also has the support of Rep. Elliott Engen (R-Lino Lakes) as a bipartisan sponsor.

 Dig deeper: